convisoappsec/conviso-docs/docs/integrations/sonarqube.md

 </div>

-## Importing Sonarqube Issues
+## Importing SonarQube Issues

-On the **Assets Management**, click on the asset you want to import issues from Sonarqube:
+On the **Assets Management**, click on the asset you want to import issues from SonarQube:

 <div style={{textAlign: 'center'}}>